-Tests may include:
+Tests that may be ordered include:

 Blood tests will be done to check levels of:

-Complications of untreated pituitary infarction can include:
+Complications of untreated pituitary apoplexy can include:

 Call your health care provider if you have any symptoms of chronic pituitary insufficiency.

 Melmed S, Kleinberg D. Pituitary masses and tumors.
-In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 9.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 9.

-- Last reviewed on 12/11/2011
+- Last reviewed on 11/7/2013

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.